RxDave/ReactiveProgramming/ReadMe.md

 #### Client Features
 1. Choose any user name.
 2. Enter a service URL and connect.
 3. Disconnect at any time.
-(Closing the appliction also disconnects.)
+(Closing the application also disconnects.)
 4. Change status (available, busy, away, etc.) without disconnecting.
 "Busy" status will block all messages.
 5. Filter messages by user name or search criteria.
 (RP201: Improved with [Qactive](https://github.com/RxDave/Qactive).)
 6. Optionally have a sound played when a message arrives.